Winter Tree Damage

 • Premature dropping of needles from evergreens.

-To minimize salt injury, choose trees that are tolerant to salt and avoid planting trees in areas that are salted heavily during the winter months.
 For more tips on protecting your trees in the winter months, contact Omaha Tree Services.

 Omaha Tree Services